KyleMardell/quiz-crunch/README.md

 #### Form Section

 Users can choose their own quiz to play, with options for the number of questions, difficulty (easy, medium, and hard), and category (any, general knowledge, video games, music, sport, or film).
-Scores from a user selected quiz also count towards the local highscores.
+Scores from a user-selected quiz also count towards the local highscores.
+This section gives the user the option to play different types of quizzes, giving the player more opportunity to use the site.
+For example, a user could create a short, easy quiz to fill a couple of minutes (maybe waiting for a bus) or a longer and harder quiz that may take more time (still waiting for a bus).

 ![Form Tablet](/media/screenshots/form-tablet.png)